Finnish refiner Neste's employee groups cancel political protest

-HELSINKI, June 21 Employee groups at Finnish refiner Neste have cancelled plans to halt fuel distribution from the company's domestic refineries after talks with management.
+HELSINKI, June 21 (Reuters) - Employee groups at Finnish refiner Neste have cancelled plans to halt fuel distribution from the company's domestic refineries after talks with management.

 The protest announced on Tuesday was aimed at the centre-right government's plans to reduce state ownership in the company.